Fictionfronk/Hotel-Management/README.md

-## This project is Object Oriented Analysis and Design CN341
+## This project is Object Oriented Analysis and Design CN341 final exam
 # Hotel-Management

 using singleton design pattern